hanapedia/hexagon/README.md

 ## Quick Start
 Follow this guide to test out Hexagon.
-This guide will walk you through basic steps for intallation and manifest generation.
+This guide will walk you through basic tasks for intallation and manifest generation.

 ### Requirements